 Display for all to see and try reading the story on your pumpkin to family and friends.

-Before decorating, wash the pumpkin, rinse and dry, as directed above.
-You can browse sites like Pinterest for decorating ideas and instructions, and your local craft store for fall stencils and markers.
+- Browse sites such as Pinterest for decorating ideas and instructions, and your local craft store for fall stencils and markers.